DataDog/heroku-buildpack-datadog/README.md

 ### Enabling the Datadog Postgres integration

-If you are using a Postgres addon in your Heroku application (for example, Heroku Postgres), you can easily enable the Datadog Postgres integration by setting an envionment variable:
+If you are using a Postgres add-on in your Heroku application (for example, Heroku Postgres), you can enable the Datadog Postgres integration by setting an environment variable:

 ```
 heroku config:set ENABLE_HEROKU_POSTGRES=true
 ```

-By default, this integration assumes the Postgres connection URL is defined in an environement variable called `DATABASE_URL` (this is default for Heroku Postgres and other addons).
+By default, this integration assumes the Postgres connection URL is defined in an environment variable called `DATABASE_URL` (this is the default configuration for Heroku Postgres and other Postgres add-ons).

-If your connection URL is defined in a different environment variable, set the `POSTGRES_URL_VAR` environment variable to the name of the variable name.
+If your connection URL is defined in a different environment variable, set the `POSTGRES_URL_VAR` environment variable to the variable name.

 ### Enabling other integrations